 Well, with the combination of medical appointments, scans, surgery, chemotherapy and radiotherapy my dignity, grace and composure all flew out the window at some point.
 But I did retain the ability to get myself organised and make a few lists.
 And I love a list.
 I found myself spending a lot of time researching the practical stuff like what to take to hospital for surgery and chemo, how to alleviate the side effects of chemo, what to eat, how to relax, what to expect from radiotherapy and so on.
 Researching and making lists.

 I found a wealth of excellent online information about going through breast cancer treatment.
-However, I found the websites completely overwhelming and I also came across lots of things about breast cancer that I did not wish to know.
+However, I found the websites completely overwhelming.
 I wanted to talk to someone who had been through it and who would hold my hand and tell me what to do.
-I wanted a website which gave me practical advice in one easily accessible place where I didn’t have to go through link after link trying to work out if the information was relevant or not, whilst trying to avoid the “scary stuff”.
+I wanted a website which gave me practical advice in one easily accessible place where I didn’t have to go through link after link trying to work out if the information was relevant or not, whilst trying to avoid the untrue/out-of-date/unreliable information.
 But I didn’t have someone to talk to and I didn’t find that website.
 Instead I researched around and I separated the wheat from the chaff, noted down a few to-do lists, shopping lists and action plans and put one foot in front of the other along the well-trodden cancer path.

 Armed with my trusty lists I have made it through to the other side where I am now basking in the glow of hair regrowth, new eyebrows, new eyelashes, and a renewed energy.